 Peas and carrots are the traditional vegetables you’ll find in a pot pie.
 But I use whatever vegetables I have on hand, fresh or frozen.
 Feel free to substitute in your favorites in the same amount.

 There are many vegetables from holiday meals that would be great in this gluten-free turkey pot pie.
-Do you have leftover green bean casserole (vegan & gluten-free)?
-Perfect, the beans already have some gravy-like sauce.
+Maybe you have leftover green bean casserole (vegan & gluten-free) Perfect, the beans already have some gravy-like sauce.
 Add that along with turkey, peas, carrots and gravy.
 Do you have some leftover sweet potato?
 Plain roasted sweet potato or yams would be a nice sweet addition.